DaveTCode/davetcode.github.io/content/post/21st-century-emulator.md

 Some thoughts on methods to get that last 2 times speed up:

 1. Fire and forget memory writes
     1. A memory write is almost never read immediately, so just chuck it at the bus and don't bother blocking until it's written.
 Maybe you'll lose some writes?
 That's fine.
-Very mongo.
+Very mongo. fsync is for boring c coders and modern developers aren't supposed to need to know about nasty complex things like the CAP theorem anyway.
+Presumably kubernetes will solve that for us.
 2. We can execute multiple operations in parallel and only validate the correctness of their results later.
-    1. This would clearly speed up operations like memcpy's which are done with simple `MVI (HL) d8` -> `DCX HL` -> `JNZ` type algorithms where each grouping can be executed in parallel
+    1. This would clearly speed up operations like memset's which are done with simple `MVI (HL) d8` -> `DCX HL` -> `JNZ` type algorithms where each grouping can be executed in parallel
 3. If each opcode was capable of knowing the next instruction then we could avoid the second half of each round trip and not travel back to the fetch execute loop until the stream of instructions has run out
     1. This is basically a guaranteed 2 times speed up